steve12345585/SnipeOffice/static/README.wasm.md

 ### No Qt needed.

-You don't need any dependencies other than those that normally are downloaded and compiled when building LibreOffice.
+You don't need any dependencies other than those that normally are downloaded and compiled when building SnipeOffice.

 ### Set up LO